Fire Safety Policies

 Alarms

 Every room has full smoke detection with at least one smoke detector in each room and carbon monoxide (CO) detectors where required.
-When activated these devices will sound an alarm locally.
-Alll smoke detector alarms will report to the Department of Public Safety which will respond.
+When activated, these devices will sound an alarm locally.
+All smoke detector alarms report to the Department of Public Safety, which will respond immediately.
 It is important that you vacate your room when a smoke detector or carbon monoxide detector alarm sounds.

 Carbon Monoxide (CO) and Detectors